baseboxorg/community-node/doc/rewards_plan.md

 On the first day that we win the Super Representative election we will retain 90% of would-be rewards.

-On day 2 we can guarantee a reward per vote equal to Day 1 even if we lose the election on day 2.
-If we win on day 2 then the reward will increase by 10% on day 3, and we will only retain 80% of rewards. etc., until only 10% is being retained and it will stay like that until 30 days rewards are banked.
+On day 2 we can safely guarantee a reward per vote equal to Day 1.
+If we lose the election on day 2 the vote reward gets a half life of 1 day.
+If we win on day 2 then the reward will increase by 10%, and we will only retain 80% of rewards. etc., until only 10% is being retained and it will stay like that until 30 days rewards are banked.

 In essence, we would create a market for buying votes instead of rewarding them.